 Let’s look at four different ways to configure a 50,000 square foot warehouse with pallet racking 23 inches wide, 48 inches deep, and 60 inches tall.
 Each rack holds pallets stacked four high.

-In these four examples, you’ll see how narrowing the aisles and using the right type of forklift can increase the number of pallet positions in the same amount of space.
+In these four examples, you’ll see how narrowing the aisles and using the correct type of forklift can increase the number of pallet positions in the same amount of space.

 In the first example, the aisles are 12 feet wide with single-deep pallet racking.
 This configuration can store 4,572 pallets with a Toyota 4-Wheel Electric forklift.